VUEngine/vuengine.github.io/documentation/tutorial/disk.md

 };
 ```

-Now, we have to create the `Disk` class.
-Since it is a mutation target, it has to be a mutation class.

-To create the `Disk` mutation class, add the folder _source/Actors/Disk_ and, in it, a header and an implementation file: _Disk.h_ and _Disk.c_.
+Now, we have to create the `Disk` mutation class.
+To do so, add the folder _source/Actors/Disk_ and, in it, a header and an implementation file: _Disk.h_ and _Disk.c_.

 In _Disk.h_ let's add the following to declare the new class: